-- Give the Office Coordinator the name and number of a contact person who can be called during the week if there are any questions.
+- Give the Office Manager the name and number of a contact person who can be called during the week if there are any questions.

 - Leave the sign-up sheet along with any pertinent information with the Office Coordinator so she can record phoned-in registrations.

 - Please give the Office Coordinator as much information on each event as possible so we know what to tell people who call.
 For instance: Is child care provided?
 Is a deposit needed to hold the registrant’s place?
 Do participants need to bring anything?

 - Custodial Services Required For Special Events: A Facilities Assistant (FA) need not be at church for regular committee meetings.
 However, an FA must be present for any event with 25 people or more, and for any size group that is serving food or coffee.Please schedule your meetings and events during the FA’s regular working hours whenever possible.
 If you need a Facilities Assistant outside their regular working hours, please request their assistance using the Room Reservation form, two (2) weeks in advance of your event.
 The Facilities Manager will confirm with you that a Facilities Assistant’s services have been secured.
 Note that there is a fee to pay FAs outside their budgeted schedule.Facilities Assistants are on duty during the following hours during the church year: